aeecleclair/Hyperion/README.md

 ---

-## Running Hyperion with Gunicorn
+## Hyperion deployment

-For production we encourage to use Gunicorn to run and manage multiple Uvicorn workers.
-You can use our [docker image](./Dockerfile) and [docker-compose file](./docker-compose.yaml) files to run Hyperion with Gunicorn.
-See [Gunicorn with Uvicorn](https://fastapi.tiangolo.com/deployment/server-workers/#gunicorn-with-uvicorn-workers) FastAPI documentation.
+For production we encourage to use multiple Uvicorn workers.
+You can use our [docker image](./Dockerfile) and [docker-compose file](./docker-compose.yaml) files to run Hyperion with Unicorn.

-Do not use gunicorn `--preload` flag.
-It initialise a first Hyperion instance then fork it to create workers.
-This is not compatible with the way we handle loggers in their own thread.

-You should use our [Gunicorn configuration file](./gunicorn_conf.py) to ensure that database initialization and migrations are only run once.
+You should use our [init file](./init.py) to ensure that database initialization and migrations are only run once.